abish17/sportsblog.github.io/README.md

 # sportsblog.github.io
-sports blog for a friend. small project to help me learn to code
+sports blog for a friend. small project to help me learn some html, css, and more hopefully